PeqNP/ApplicationThemer/README.md

 I have a very complex, multi-module, application which requires a separation of "themes" per module.
 This pattern provides me with a way to define the types of styles that can be applied for a given module (or application) and then apply those styles to elements in the app or module layer.

+I also needed a very easy way to test if the correct styles were applied to given elements in the UI.
+Before I was checking the properties on each individual `UIView` type.
+Yuck!
+With this pattern you can simply ask whether the `UIStyle`s were applied or not.
+Simple!
+The implementation of the styles don't need to be tested.
+A simple visual inspection is enough.

 ## Example

 This example shows how you can apply styles to `IBOutlet` properties at the time they are created.